hoomano/mojodex/docs/technical-architecture/llm-features/openai.md

 # Open AI

-Setup the API key in your `llm.conf` file:
+Setup the API key in your `models.conf` file:

 ```bash
 OPENAI_API_KEY=your-api-key
 ```
-You can specify the provider to use as a backup in case the main provider reaches its rate limit by configuring the appropriate section in the `llm.conf` file.
+You can specify the provider to use as a backup in case the main provider reaches its rate limit by configuring the appropriate section in the `models.conf` file.

 ## Coverage